A hidden station surrounded by thunder and mist | Walking around Tsubojiri Station in the summer

 This video achieved its goal of recording thunder.
 However, the thunder was so close that after filming, I ran back to Tsubojiri Station.

-"Pond5," an overseas sound market for creators These field recordings are intended for use in a variety of applications, including video production, documentaries, games, and background sounds for video works.
+These are field recordings intended for use in a variety of applications, such as video production, documentaries, games, and background sounds for video works.

 Rain And Distant Thunder At A Remote Japanese Mountain Station (Tsubojiri)